Charlotte Smith (writer): Novelist and poet

-To continue earning money, Smith began writing in less politically charged genres.
+To continue earning money, Smith sought employment as a botanical colourist through the botanist James Edward Smith (no relation).
+That did not materialize, though this connection appears to have catalysed her later botanical writings.
+After 1798, Smith began writing in less politically charged genres than previously.
 This included a collection of tales, Letters of a Solitary Wanderer (1801–1802) and the play What Is She?
 (1799, attributed).
 Her most successful foray was into children's books: Rural Walks (1795), Rambles Farther (1796), Minor Morals (1798), and Conversations Introducing Poetry (1804).
 She also wrote two volumes of a history of England (1806) and A Natural History of Birds (1807, posthumous).
 Her return to poetry, Beachy Head and Other Poems (1807) also appeared posthumously.
 Publishers paid less for these, however, and by 1803 Smith was poverty-stricken.
 She could barely afford food or coal.
 She even sold her beloved library of 500 books to pay off debts, but feared being sent to jail for the remaining £20.

 Illness and death

 Smith complained of gout for many years (it was likely rheumatoid arthritis), which made it increasingly difficult and painful for her to write.
 By the end of her life, it had almost paralysed her.
 She wrote to a friend that she was "literally vegetating, for I have very little locomotive powers beyond those that appertain to a cauliflower."
 On 23 February 1806, her husband died in a debtors' prison and Smith finally received some money he owed her, but she was too ill to do anything with it.
 She died at Tilford a few months later, on 28 October 1806, and was buried at Stoke Church, Stoke Park, near Guildford.
 The lawsuit over her father-in-law's estate was settled seven years later, on 22 April 1813, more than 36 years after Richard Smith's death.